tejasdal/TrackMyJobs-Angular-App/src/app/job-search-feature/README.md

 ## Deployment

 * *GitHub Repository Link*: https://github.com/Zankrut97/grp21-trackmyjobs
+* *My Branch GitHub Repository Link*: https://github.com/Zankrut97/grp21-trackmyjobs/tree/Jan_branch

 The project is deployed on Heroku which connected to GitHub repository.

 The link for remote access:
-* [Job Search Page](XXX): Search for job by keyword and location.
+* [Job Search Page](https://track-my-jobs.herokuapp.com/job-search): Search for job by keyword and location.
 If no keyword or location, it will search for all jobs availanilities in Canada.
-* [Job Search Result Page](XXX): Show the result from keyword and location.
+* [Job Search Result Page](https://track-my-jobs.herokuapp.com/job-search/jobs;keyword=;location=?page=1): Show the result from keyword and location.
 The difference between large screen (e.g. laptop) and small screen (e.g. mobile phone) is the small screen don't have job filter.

 ## Project Structure